nightroman/Invoke-Build/Tasks/Import/README.md

 ***
 ### EXAMPLE 1.
 Import from conventional task scripts

-Several task script are located in the directory *MyScript*.
+Several task scripts are located in the directory *MyScript*.
 All found there `*.tasks.ps1` are imported by dot-sourcing.
 In practice, where to get such files and how to name them is up to authors.

 Each sample `*.tasks.ps1` specifies assets of different types by `requires`.
-In practice, assets of different types may be used together.
+In practice, assets of different types may be specified together.

 ***
 ### EXAMPLE 2.
 Import from a module with tasks